-Hence, Dr. Willmarth chides his (Baptist) brethren for their uncanny work on eis thus: "It is feared that if we give to eis its natural and obvious meaning, undue importance will be ascribed PAGE TWO to Baptism. . . .
-It cannot give undue importance rich fool who forgot God.
-He prospered because to Baptism, for Baptism is here united with Re- God was good to him.
-His land produced bountipentance and Faith.
-It cannot undervalue the fully.
-But without sunshine and rain, which are Atonement, for Baptism is one resting upon, and deriving all its value from, the name of the Lamb as a desert.
-He gave himself credit for being a of God; and this is distinctly understood by the successful farmer.
-He had to build bigger barns person baptized, who submits to the rite as a be- in which to store his goods for future use.
-Many liever in that name.
-It cannot disparage the work of the Spirit, since he alone effectually calls men to Repentance and Faith; and it is by (Greek en, in, with the influence of) one Spirit that we are rich land, and his own hard work, so he decided all baptized into one body, i. e., the Spirit leads the penitent sinner to Baptism and blesses the rite."-Baptist Quarterly, pp. 304, 305, July, 1877. ter next year, but next year did not come.
-He Where the word of God leads, the Spirit leads.
-And where the "inspired word" is preached, the Spirit "speaks," just as he did on the day of Pen- merry."
-God was forgotten.
-The poor was fortecost.
-And baptism is seen to be a faith service gotten.
-The responsibility that wealth brought in obeying the gospel, just as was Naaman's seven dips (baptizo, same word used in N. T. as used in the Septuagint of the Old) for his leprosy, (2 Kings 5:14).
+Hence, Dr. Willmarth chides his (Baptist) brethren for their uncanny work on eis thus: "It is feared that if we give to eis its natural and obvious meaning, undue importance will be ascribed to Baptism. . . .
+It cannot give undue importance to Baptism, for Baptism is here united with Repentance and Faith.
+It cannot undervalue the Atonement, for Baptism is one resting upon, and deriving all its value from, the name of the Lamb of God; and this is distinctly understood by the person baptized, who submits to the rite as a believer in that name.
+It cannot disparage the work of the Spirit, since he alone effectually calls men to Repentance and Faith; and it is by (Greek en, in, with the influence of) one Spirit that we are all baptized into one body, i. e., the Spirit leads the penitent sinner to Baptism and blesses the rite."-Baptist Quarterly, pp. 304, 305, July, 1877.
+Where the word of God leads, the Spirit leads.
+And where the "inspired word" is preached, the Spirit "speaks," just as he did on the day of Pentecost.
+And baptism is seen to be a faith service in obeying the gospel, just as was Naaman's seven dips (baptizo, same word used in N. T. as used in the Septuagint of the Old) for his leprosy, (2 Kings 5:14).
 The water did not take off his leprosy, neither does it take off sins.
-God healed the leper, and God remits the sins; but the sinner can no more have his sins remitted without doing what God tells him to do than the leper could be He was wealthy for this present life, but a paucleansed without doing what God told him to do.
+God healed the leper, and God remits the sins; but the sinner can no more have his sins remitted without doing what God tells him to do than the leper could be cleansed without doing what God told him to do.
 Herein is the test of living faith, that which will obey God, in contrast with "dead" faith, as set forth in James 2:14-26.
 "Ye were the servants of sin, but God be thanked that ye obeyed from the heart that form of doctrine which was delivered you.
 Being then made free from sin, ye became the servants of righteousness."
 (Rom.
 6:17, 18)